Finance Forward Latin America 2020

 Village Capital, in global collaboration with MetLife Foundation and PayPal, launched Finance Forward, a multi-year global coalition supporting entrepreneurs on four continents who are building tech-enabled solutions to place-based challenges in financial health, economic mobility, and community resilience.
 As part of Finance Forward, we will launch an investment readiness program in Latin America in 2020 with the regional collaboration of Moody’s Corporation.

 Finance Forward Latin America 2020 will support selected startups through tailored engagements with financial institutions, corporates, investors, and experts in fintech/financial health in Santiago (Chile), São Paulo (Brazil), and Mexico City (Mexico).
 Startups will also engage in a rigorous feedback and evaluation process with a cohort of startups.
 At the end of the program, the top two startups selected from their peers will each receive a MetLife Foundation Social Entrepreneurship Grant of USD $50,000.
+An additional three USD $16,000 grants will also be available for the startups ranked third to fifth.

 Village Capital’s investment readiness program has been ranked by others, such as the Global Accelerator Learning Initiative, as one of the best accelerator programs in the world.
 Finovate also named us the best Fintech Accelerator/Incubator in 2019.